-The purpose of this conference is to explore adaptive reuse as a form of community preservation.
-Potential topics include position papers, conceptualizing adaptive reuse, historical analysis, and case studies.
+The purpose of this conference is to explore the complex relationship between the past and the present as it plays out in the preservation and interpretation of buildings, objects, monuments, and landscapes.
+Potential topics include position papers, conceptualizing preservation and memory, historical analysis, and case studies.
 Papers in any field of academic or applied preservation (e.g. architecture, architectural history, archaeology, museum studies, preservation planning/policy) and public history are welcome.
+Presenters of accepted papers will have conference registration fees waived.
 Presenters of accepted papers will have conference registration fees waived.

 The deadline for submission is May 1, 2019.